rockrubio666/Dzulum/README.md

 	* Bruteforce: With this module, the tool tries to get the right credentials from the site.

-	* Crawling: In this module, you can get all links that site contains.
+	* Path directory bruteforcing: In this module, you can obtain the links that are in the site.

 	* Tor: Because everyone needs to be anonymous.